victrme/deepmerge/README.md

 ### Usage

-The module exports a function, which provides a function to deepmerge Objects.
+The module exports a default function, which provides a function to deepmerge Objects.
+Also a deepmerge, and a deepmergeAll shorthand.

 ```
 deepmerge(options)(...objects)
+deepmerge(object1, object2)
+deepmergeAll(...objects)
 ```

 `options` is optional and can contain following values